marcutudor79/snake-with-computer-vision/README.md

 ## Summary:

-We want to bring back an old game, the snake game, by implementing new innovative ways to move the snake with augmented computer vision
+We want to bring back an old game, the snake game, by implementing new innovative ways to move the snake with augmented computer vision.

 ## Perequisites: